leoshimo/vrs/README.md

 ## Status

-vrs is a digital playground for aggressive experimentation and design - and likely always be so.
+vrs is a sandbox project, focused on play and experimentation in a pure-fun, pure-utility environment.
+While I live-on vrs everyday, the platform is very volatile in both concepts and implementation.
+Be warned!

 ## Structure